Substance Abuse Outpatient Care

 Substance Abuse Outpatient Care is the provision of outpatient services for the treatment of drug or alcohol use disorders.

-Acupuncture therapy may be allowable under this service category only when it is part of the documented treatment plan.
+Agencies may fund acupuncture therapy under this service category only when it is part of the documented treatment plan.

-Ryan White Part-B/State Services program funds may not be used to carry out the distribution or exchange of sterile needles or syringes for the use of injection of illegal substances in the state of Texas.
+Agencies may not use Ryan White Part-B and State Services program funds to carry out the distribution or exchange of sterile needles or syringes for the use of injection of illegal substances in the state of Texas.

 Activities under the Substance Abuse Outpatient Care service category include: